More record highs for S&P 500, Dow on first day of 2022

 AP Business Writers

 Bond yields rose significantly.
-The yield on the 10-year Treasury rose to 1.63% from 1.51% Friday.
-Banks, which rely on higher yields to charge more lucrative interest on loans, gained ground.
-Bank of America rose 3.7%.
+The yield on the 10-year Treasury rose to 1.64% from 1.51% Friday.
+That helped push up shares in banks, which rely on higher yields to charge more lucrative interest on loans.
+Bank of America rose 3.8%.

+The market’s solid start to 2022 follows another banner year for stocks on Wall Street.
+The S&P 500 closed out 2021 with a gain of 26.9%, or a total return of 28.7%, including dividends.
+That’s nearly as much as the benchmark index gained in 2019.

+The S&P 500’s latest milestones, following up on the 70 record highs it posted last year, are a sign investors remain bullish about stocks, despite the recent spike in COVID-19 cases from virus’ fast-spreading omicron variant and expectations that the Federal Reserve will begin pushing up interest rates sometime this year to fight rising inflation.

 The major challenges to the economy and corporate profits that investors navigated in 2021 remain potential headwinds in the new year, including the viral pandemic.
 Wall Street has been busy since December monitoring the latest wave of cases with the omicron variant.